 When possible and applicable, the team at JSC will request the astronauts capture imagery before a natural disaster hits an area.
 This is primarily the case when a large tropical storm is forecasted to hit a specific area, as our team can keep up-to-date with when and where a storm will hit.
 Pre-storm and post-storm imagery is invaluable when assessing storm damage, including flooding, infrastructure damage, power outages and other factors.

-Since 2012, we’ve delivered nearly 2,400 images in support of the U.S. Geological Survey/Disaster Program documenting natural and humanmade disasters around the world, including Hurricane Florence and the California wildfires in 2018.
+Since 2012, we’ve delivered nearly 2,400 images in support of the U.S. Geological Survey/Disaster Program documenting natural and humanmade disasters around the world, including Hurricane Florence and the Kilauea volcanic eruption in 2018.

 During Hurricane Florence, a Category 1 hurricane active from Sept.
-11 to 21, teams captured nighttime imagery to document the widespread power outages, especially in North Carolina.
-As wildfires ravaged northern California in May, teams captured a total of 116 images to monitor and track the spread of the fires.
+11 to 21, teams captured imagery of the hurricane as it formed.
+And in May, teams captured a total of 116 images to of the Kilauea volcanic eruption.

 Gateway to Astronaut Photography of Earth, the entire library of images captured from ISS, provides an enthralling look at the world around us, especially in times of need.